 The collections in our unique South Dakota museum tell our stories.
-Heritage Hall Museum has over 20,000 artifacts to explore.
+Heritage Hall Museum has over 25,000 square feet of displays to explore.
 There is something for everyone!

 Many of those who settled in this part of southeastern Dakota Territory were German-speaking immigrants who left Russia for new opportunities in America.
-Displays trace their immigration and the challenges they faced through immigrant trunks, diaries, and a variety of artifacts they brought with them, giving us a glimpse of what life was like for these immigrants.
+Displays trace their immigration and the challenges they faced as they moved to a new and untamed land.
+Immigrant trunks, diaries, and a variety of artifacts they brought with them, give us a glimpse of what life was like for these immigrants.

 Ten years before South Dakota became a state, the settlement of Freeman began when the Chicago, Milwaukee & St. Paul Railroad extended a line westward through the area in 1879, bringing a variety of businesses, goods and opportunities.
 A general store, doctor’s office, dentist’s office, local banks, printing press and even the town jail are represented in the museum.